joedefen/linux-ram-hunger/README.md

     vm.watermark_scale_factor = 125
     vm.page-cluster = 0
 ```
+*NOTES*:

+* `vm.swappiness = 180`: This high value aggressively prioritizes swapping to the high-priority zRAM device before aggressively dropping the filesystem cache.
+The kernel's default priority logic means a value over 100 pushes data to zRAM first.
+* `vm.watermark_boost_factor = 0` and `vm.watermark_scale_factor = 125`: These relate to proactive swapping (reclaiming memory before it runs out).
+* These tweaks, combined, ensure the system is less aggressive at prematurely reclaiming memory outside of the zRAM zone.

-* **reboot after making zRAM configuration changes** to ensure they take effect.
+> **reboot after making zRAM configuration changes** to ensure they take effect.
 <br>

 ## More zRAM Tips
 * **use `zramctl` to get more detail on zRAM use**.
-Compute your compression ratio as COMPR/DATA (so about 4 in the this example and your "DISKSIZE" can be set to `CompressionRatio*RAM/2` for full effect typically or 200% of RAM in this example).
+Compute your compression ratio as DATA/COMPR (so about 4 in the this example).
+For maximum effect, your "DISKSIZE" can be set to about `CompressionRatio*RAM/2` or 200% of RAM in this example.
 ```
     $ zramctl
     NAME       ALGORITHM DISKSIZE DATA  COMPR  TOTAL STREAMS MOUNTPOINT